netdata/netdata/packaging/docker/README.md

 #### Files inside systemd volumes

-If a volume is used by systemd service, some files can be removed during [reinitialization](https://github.com/netdata/netdata/issues/9916), to avoid this, you need to add `RuntimeDirectoryPreserve=yes` to the service file.
+If a volume is used by systemd service, some files can be removed during [reinitialization](https://github.com/netdata/netdata/issues/9916).
+To avoid this, you need to add `RuntimeDirectoryPreserve=yes` to the service file.

 ### Docker container names resolution